-It’s important to start every Web site development project by understanding the role of SEO in the project.
+It’s essential to start every Web site development project by understanding the role of SEO in the project.

-The team of people working on the project has limited time, and most likely they have a schedule.
-Focusing them on the wrong things will produce less than optimal results.
-Let’s focus in on the role of SEO in the project plan in the context of developing a new site.
-But these principles can be applied to any new SEO project with simple modifications.
+The team of people working on the project has limited time, and most likely, they have a schedule.
+Therefore, focusing on the wrong things will produce less than optimal results.
+Let’s focus on the role of SEO in the project plan in the context of developing a new site.
+But these principles can be applied to any new SEO project with superficial modifications.

 Start the SEO effort before you write the first line of code.
 Search Engine Watch readers are probably aware of the following four points:

 They may need to receive some training on the nature of search engines and what needs to be done to obtain traffic from them.
-Try to get them to learn these critical points so they don’t unintentionally blow up the Web site’s chances of success.
+Try to get them to learn these critical points, so they don’t unintentionally blow up the Web site’s chances of success.

 - What are the goals of the Web site?
 To sell a product?
 To develop leads?
 To disseminate information?
-How would you build the Web site if no special activity was needed to obtain search engine traffic?
+How would you build the Web site if no particular activity was needed to obtain search engine traffic?